 Current technology

 Originally aimed more at domestic appliances such as refrigerators and freezers, dynamic demand has also been applied to industrial and business applications, including some in the supermarket sector.
-The technology can be relatively simple and cheap in its more basic formats, relying on largely unsophisticated sensing of frequency and control of equipment run-times.
+The technology can be relatively simple and cheap in its more basic formats, relying largely on unsophisticated sensing of frequency and simple control of equipment run-times.
 However, more complex formats are required for some applications, with a good example being the refrigeration systems responsible for maintaining sensitive food display temperatures.

 Large scale upward or downward regulation of power supply and consumption using supermarket display cabinets and cold stores requires aggregation of multiple supermarkets (Pedersen et al., 2014).
 Smart meters and equipment controls installed at each supermarket are linked to centralised monitoring and control, offering flexible integration into the power grid.
 The control system must ensure that food temperatures are not allowed to rise to levels which promote bacterial growth or other quality deterioration, and for chilled foods it is also important that lower limits are not exceeded when the systems are forced to run longer (Hovgaard, Larsen, and Jorgensen, 2011).
 This could result in partial freezing and quality loss.
 Technologies such as phase change materials (PCMs) could be used to help to stabilise temperatures (Alzuwaid et al., 2015).
 A review by Joybari et al. (2015) considered how PCMs could be used for heat storage at condenser side or cold storage at evaporator side of domestic refrigerators.